 - Thoughts about death, suicide, or hurting yourself

 A common type of therapy for people with chronic pain is cognitive behavioral therapy.
 Seeking help from a therapist can help you:

 - Learn how to have positive thoughts instead of negative ones

 - Develop a sense of freedom from your pain

-If you think you may be depressed or if you are having a hard time controlling your emotions, talk with your health provider.
-You should get help sooner rather than later.
-Your health care provider may also suggest medicines to help with your feelings of stress or sadness.
+If you think you may be depressed, or if you are having a hard time controlling your emotions, talk with your provider.
+Get help sooner rather than later.
+Your provider may also suggest medicines to help with your feelings of stress or sadness.

 Henschke N, Ostelo RW, van Tulder MW, Vlaeyen JW, Morley S, Assendelft WJ, Main CJ.
 Behavioural treatment for chronic low-back pain.
 Cochrane Database Syst Rev. 2010;(7).
 PMID: 20614428 www.ncbi.nlm.nih.gov/pubmed/20614428.